Couple Shares Their Home Affairs Wedding, Mzansi Swoons Over Their Love

 • The video highlighted a growing trend in South Africa where more couples are opting for Home Affairs weddings

-South Africans are increasingly embracing Home Affairs weddings, as exemplified by a viral TikTok video, choosing intimate and affordable ceremonies over costly traditional ones to prioritise personal meaning and a debt-free start to marriage.
+South Africans are increasingly embracing Home Affairs weddings, as exemplified by a viral TikTok video, choosing small and affordable ceremonies over costly traditional ones to prioritise personal meaning and a debt-free start to marriage.

 A touching TikTok video captured a woman and her partner’s simple Home Affairs wedding, inspiring South Africans with its sincerity and affordability.
 Image: @mandisazuzile